 What Is OS Module In Python?

 The Python OS module is a module to provide miscellaneous operating system methods and interfaces.
 The OS module is a built-in module that is provided by Python natively and there is no need to install an extra module.
 The Python OS module provides features about environment variables, path, user, process id, umask, file, random values, etc.

-The Python OS is a standard Python library this means there is no need to install extra modules or packages.
+The Python OS is a standard Python module this means there is no need to install extra modules or packages.
 It is provided by all recent and modern Python versions like Python 2.7 and Python 3.X.